EQEmu/eqemu-docs-v2/docs/server/installation/ground-up-windows-install.md

 ## Compiler Setup

-The current C/C++ support standard of the EQEmulator server code base mandates the use of Visual Studio 2017 or later compilers.
+The current C/C++ support standard of the EQEmulator server code base mandates the use of Visual Studio 2022 or later compilers.
+The free Community Edition is a good option.

-Visual Studio 2017 is the current EQEmulator standard for binary compilation.
-Please ensure that your system meets the [[Visual Studio 2017 Minimum System Requirements](https://docs.microsoft.com/en-us/visualstudio/productinfo/vs2017-system-requirements-vs#visual-studio-2017-system-requirements)].

-Visual Studio 2019 may also be used..though, less is known about the stability of this platform with the EQEmulator code base.

 This setup assumes an install on a 64-bit Windows operating system with 64-bit target binaries.